jmdoan1/react-base-syntax-practice/README.md

-Code practice with the following instrictions:
+Code practice with the following instructions:

 - Create TWO new components: UserInput and UserOutput
 - UserInput should hold an input element, UserOutput two paragraphs